thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

  _See the source code of the TextField interactor [here](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/text-field.ts)_.
 :::

 You can think of the locator as the "default filter" because filters and locators both provide the same functionality.
-The reason why BigTest offers both solutions is convenience, because having to pass in an object for each interactor can get repetitive – unless you use a filter.
+The reason why BigTest offers both solutions is convenience, because having to pass in an object for each interactor can get repetitive.

 Filters are useful in a variety of contexts.
 For example, most forms have multiple textfields.
 You would need to use a filter if they do not have labels or if there are multiple labels with the same value, as a locator would not work in such a scenario.